sohail77/Restaurant-Referral/README.md

 ## Description

-Due to the increasing trends of people eating in the restaurants and the competition between the restaurants are increasing, we decided to make an application that helps both the restaurants and the customers.
-This application will help restaurants to gain customers and customers to gain discounts on the dinning.
-We have developed two applications, one for the restaurants and other for the customers.
+Due to the increasing trends of people eating in the restaurants, which in-turn intensifies the competition among the restauurants [10][11], we decided to make an application that helps both the restaurants and the customers.
+This application will help the restaurants to gain customers and the customers to get discounts on the dinning.
+We have developed two applications, one for the restaurants and the other for the customers.

-The users would be able to see the list of registered restaurants of a specific region.
-The users would be having the option to refer the restaurant to the other user using the emailId of the other user.
-When the user refers, user and referred user both get the code in the form of QR Code.
-When the user shows the QR Code to the restaurant and if valid, discounts will be applied to the user's bill amount.
+The users would be able to see a list of registered restaurants of a specific region.
+The users will have the option to refer a restaurant to the other user using the emailId of the other user.
+When the user refers, the referred user get a code in the form of QR Code.
+When this reffered user shows the QR Code to the restaurant and if valid, discounts will be applied to the user's bill.

-Hence this application will benefit both the restaurant and user, as it would decrease the advertisement cost for the restaurant and also decrease the cost of dining out for the customer .
-There will be different signup and register process for both the customers and the restaurant.
-Also, the restaurant would be able to figure out how many customers came in via the app.
+Hence this application will benefit both the restaurant and the user, as it would decrease the advertisement cost for the restaurant and also decrease the cost of dining out for the customer .
+There will be different signIn and registeration process for both the customers and the restaurant.
+Also, the restaurants would be able to check out all the customers that came in via the app.

 ### Users

-The target user base of the application is the restaurants and the users who visit the restaurants.
+The target user base of the application are the restaurants and the users who visit the restaurants.
 There is no age barrier for using this application.
 The application is easily scalable to use in every region.

 ### Features